yue1411/ECS-154A/README.md

 # ECS-154A
-Class info

-I'll update my class notes here before final.
-My understanding of things that's not on textbook.
+I'll update my class notes here after final.(pictures likely) My understanding of things that's not on textbook.
 Homeworks, protected by password.